 The Mendocino County lodging industry and the County of Mendocino collaborated to establish the Lodging Business Improvement District (District) in the spring of 2006.
 Ordinance 4170 added the terms of the BID to the Mendocino County Code as Chapter 5.140 to Title 5.
 It created an assessment equal to one percent (1%) of rents paid for transient occupancy, to be collected by lodging for the purpose of countywide promotion.
-The Ordinance also created a County match of 50% of the total BID assessment.
+The Ordinance also created a county match of 50% of the total BID assessment.

 Pursuant to Section 5.140.210 to Title 5 of the Mendocino County Code, and as required by the "Parking and Business Improvement Area Law of 1989," the BOS established a five-member BID Advisory Board responsible for preparing a BID Annual Report for each fiscal year.
-This report is due for presentation to the BOS 90 days before the start of each fiscal year, and BOS final approval of the report is required before the new fiscal year commences.
-The BOS appoints Advisory Board members based on nominations from the

-MCTC Board, pursuant to its contract with the County.
-This contract requires MCTC staff and Board to assist in preparing the Report for review and approval by the BID Advisory Board.
+This report is presented to the BOS for approval approximately 90 days before the start of each fiscal year.
+The BOS appoints Advisory Board members based on nominations from the MCTC Board, pursuant to its contract with the county.
+This contract requires MCTC staff and board to assist in preparing the Report.
 Section 5.140.220 outlines specific information to be included in the BID Annual Report:

-- (A) The report may propose changes, including, but not limited to, the boundaries of the parking and business improvement area or any benefit zones within the area, the basis and method of levying the assessments, and any changes in the classification of businesses, if a classification is used. - (B) The report shall be filed with the clerk and shall refer to the parking and business improvement area by name, specify the fiscal year to which the report applies, and, with respect to that fiscal year, shall contain all of the following: - (1) Any proposed changes in the boundaries of the parking and business improvement area or in any benefit zones within the area. - (2) The improvements and activities to be provided for that fiscal year. - (3) An estimate of the cost of providing the improvements and the activities for that fiscal year. - (4) The method and basis of levying the assessment in sufficient detail to allow each business owner to estimate the amount of the assessment to be levied against his or her business for that fiscal year. - (5) The amount of any surplus or deficit revenues to be carried over from a previous fiscal year. - (6) The amount of any contributions to be made from sources other than assessments levied pursuant to this part.
+(A) The report may propose changes, including, but not limited to, the boundaries of the parking and business improvement area or any benefit zones within the area, the basis and method of levying the assessments, and any changes in the classification of businesses, if a classification is used.

+(B) The report shall be filed with the clerk and shall refer to the parking and business improvement area by name, specify the fiscal year to which the report applies, and, with respect to that fiscal year, shall contain all of the following:

+(1) Any proposed changes in the boundaries of the parking and business improvement area or in any benefit zones within the area.

+(2) The improvements and activities to be provided for that fiscal year.

+(3) An estimate of the cost of providing the improvements and the activities for that fiscal year.

+(4) The method and basis of levying the assessment in sufficient detail to allow each business owner to estimate the amount of the assessment to be levied against his or her business for that fiscal year.

+(5) The amount of any surplus or deficit revenues to be carried over from a previous fiscal year.

+(6) The amount of any contributions to be made from sources other than assessments levied pursuant to this part.

 The BID Annual Report advises the BOS on the state of the BID and the proposed Annual Marketing Plan and budget for the coming fiscal year.
-State law requires that this report be prepared and adopted by the BOS prior to renewal of the BID and collection of assessments for the new fiscal year.
+State law requires that this report be prepared and adopted by the BOS annually in order for the BID to be renewed.
 Once adopted by the BOS, it dictates how BID funds and the Mendocino County match are to be spent and provides a road map for implementation by the designated contractor.
 The report ensures transparency by communicating to stakeholders how BID and county funds are being invested and how impacts on visitor spending are being evaluated.

-Section 5,140.245 requires that: The Board of Supervisors shall designate a contractor that shall be responsible for the administration of the Business Improvement District (BID) including hiring and oversight of the individual or entity charged with implementation of the Annual Marketing Plan that is annually approved by the Board of Supervisors.
-Since January 2016, the County has met this requirement by contracting with Mendocino County Tourism Commission to fulfill these functions.
+Section 5.140.245 requires that: The Board of Supervisors shall designate a contractor that shall be responsible for the administration of the Business Improvement District (BID) including hiring and oversight of the individual or entity charged with implementation of the Annual Marketing Plan that is annually approved by the Board of Supervisors.
+Since January 2016, the county has met this requirement by contracting with Mendocino County Tourism Commission to fulfill these functions.